Ginger & Turmeric – Winter Care Roots

 To reach the consumers effectively, the active compounds can be explored by their relevance within the time of the year.
 Ginger and turmeric are winter care roots.
 Therefore, fall and winter bring a good opportunity to advertise products containing them.
 Not only to convey their general health benefits, but also their specific positive action during cold seasons.

-tropextrakt recommends ginger and turmeric
+tropextrakt recommends ginger and turmeric for winter care

 Our offer of ginger includes liquid and powder extracts, unpasteurized puree, and IQF.
 As for turmeric, we count with liquid and powder extracts, and unpasteurized and NFC purees.
 These natural ingredients come mainly from Southeast Asia, and organic varieties are also available.